ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/interface-intermediateresultcallback.md

 # IntermediateResultCallback

-The interface `IntermediateResultCallback` includes the abstract method(s) for users to operate on the intermediate results.
+`IntermediateResultCallback` is the interface to handle callback when intermediate results are returned.

 ```java
 interface com.dynamsoft.dbr.IntermediateResultCallback